 Strong guidance starts here.

-With a diverse Board of Directors, CIES is guided by a talented group of members from the community.
+With a diverse Board of Directors, TIES is guided by a talented group of members from the community.

 Peter has been involved with the Society since 1989 as a Board Member.
 In 1992 he was elected Vice-President and in 1994 was elected President.
 Presently he serves as a director and is actively involved in the affairs of the Society.

-Kuldip Thind has been involved with CIES since its inception.
-Over the years, Kuldip has served the organization in different capacities: originally a founding member in 1988, she then became the Office Manager at CIES from 1989 until 2002.
+Kuldip Thind has been involved with TIES since its inception.
+Over the years, Kuldip has served the organization in different capacities: originally a founding member in 1988, she then became the Office Manager at TIES from 1989 until 2002.
 Kuldip holds a Masters of Arts in Political Science from Punjabi University, India.
 Kuldip now works as an Insurance advisor with Great Way Financial Inc.